Programme

 When?
 Tuesday, October 1st, 2024 at 3:30 PM to 5:30 PM EDT.

 What?
-Participants can register for one of two parallel guided city walks, both tours further explore the theme of social infrastructure.
-Spots are limited, so be sure to register early to secure your place.
-On-site attendance only.
+Participants could register for one of two parallel guided city walks, both of which further explored the theme of social infrastructure.
+Spots were limited, so early registration was encouraged to secure a place.
+These walks were available for on-site attendance only.

 Exploring Under the Highline (2 hours).

-The "Exploring Under the HighLine" tour will be led by two Flemish guides who have lived and worked in New York for years, Jacqueline Goossens and Elke Vanhaecke.
+The "Exploring Under the HighLine" tour was led by two Flemish guides who have lived and worked in New York for years, Jacqueline Goossens and Elke Vanhaecke.

 Outside The Home (90 minutes).

-The "Outside The Home” walking tour will be conducted by social educators from the Tenement Museum, focusing on the people and stories behind public spaces and landmarks on the Lower East Side
+The "Outside The Home” walking tour was conducted by social educators from the Tenement Museum, focusing on the people and stories behind public spaces and landmarks on the Lower East Side.

 Where?
 On-site attendance only.
 These tours will start at the The NYU Institute for Public Knowledge (IPK).